Pregnancy Diet Plan | Pregnancy Diet Chart - Motherly

 Even with a balanced pregnancy diet plan, some nutrients may require supplementation as recommended by healthcare professionals.

-Iron and folic acid supplements are commonly prescribed to reduce the risk of anemia and support healthy fetal growth.
+Iron and folic acid supplements are commonly prescribed to reduce the risk of anaemia and support healthy fetal growth.
 Vitamin D or calcium supplements may also be suggested based on individual health needs and blood test results.

 It is important not to self-prescribe supplements.
 Always consult a doctor before starting additional vitamins to ensure proper dosage and safety.